AmeerTechsoft/AmeerTechsoft/README.md

 I am Ameer Adeigbe, an IT consultant at Tech.
 I work with technology across the board, from data modeling & analysis and predictive analysis to real-time programming.
 My expertise lies in Python software development, data science & analysis, web development, and Mechatronics.
 ## Backend Software Development

 I have experience using Django, Flask, and Fast API for web development.
-Currently Larning To use "GO"
+Currently Learning To use "GO"

 ## Data Science